Spherical cavity under uniaxial tensions: sphericalCavity

 The case is currently only works with the COM version of OpenFOAM!

-Here, the linearGeometryTotalDisplacement solid solver can adopt one of three solution algorithms:
+Here, the linearGeometryTotalDisplacement solid solver can adopt one of three solution approaches: